Jhammerh92/AiA/README.md

 Like this:
     "path/to/site-packages/AiA/contents-of-this-rep"

-And the import it in python by:
+And then import it in python by:

 import AiA

 import AiA.snake

-import AiA.plot as plot
+import AiA.plots.plot as plot

 Created by Jakob Hammer Hedemann